What Should I Feed My Puppy? A Puppy Food Breakdown

 This strategy not only simplifies their products but also keeps costs down.

-While this seems pretty straightforward, sadly, there are still many brands that are peddling sub-par foods, and with or without that ‘puppy’ tag, these foods are nutritionally weak.
+While this seems pretty straightforward, sadly, there are still many brands that are peddling sub-par foods, and with or without that ‘puppy’ tag, these foods are not going to work for every puppy.

 Look at your ingredients and where the nutrients are coming from.